Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 This extension is used to map a PIM price field attribute to a simple price field attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
 In this case, all values that are also included to the simple price field attribute are mapped.
 Further settings are defined in the configuration.

-[comment]: <> (Is that correct?
-Which values?
-Base price, scale prices and indication about net or gross price?)

 ### Possible data type mappings

 > [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.